starfish719/check-actions-billing-info/README.md

 https://github.com/settings/tokens

 When accessType is `user`, Access tokens must have the user scope.
-When accessType is `org`, Access tokens must have the read:org scope.
+When accessType is `org`, Access tokens must have the org scope.

+Warning: The Billing API is currently in public beta and subject to change.

 ### `name`